-Floating Holiday By Agreement Between Employee and
+Floating Holiday By Agreement Between Employee

-Supervisor
+and Supervisor

-Floating Holiday
+Floating Holiday By Agreement Between Employee

-By Agreement Between Employee and Supervisor
+and Supervisor

-- 24.2 Floating holidays must be taken during the fiscal year in which they are earned.
-A floating holiday shall be compensated at the regular rate of pay for eight (8) hours times the FTE allocation. - 24.2.1 Floating holidays may be taken in increments of no less than one (1) hour. - 24.2.2 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time. - 24.2.3 Following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays. - 24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
+- 24.2 Floating holidays are granted at the beginning of each fiscal year and must be taken during the fiscal year in which they are earned.
+A floating holiday shall be compensated at the regular rate of pay for eight (8) hours times the FTE allocation.
+Floating Holiday hours do not rollover between fiscal years (i.e., full-time employees may never have a balance of more than sixteen (16) hours (or twenty-four (24) hours for qualifying employees in Sect.
+24.2.3 below)), will not be paid out at separation, and have no cash value. - 24.2.1 During the first year of employment, employees hired between July 1 and December 31 shall receive sixteen (16) hours times the FTE allocation and employees hired between January 1 and June 30 shall receive eight (8) hours times the FTE allocation of Floating Holiday time. - 24.2.2 Following the completion of twenty (20) years of full time equivalent CITY service, employees shall receive one (1) additional Floating Holiday per fiscal year for a total of three (3) Floating Holidays. - 24.3 Holiday pay shall be paid based on the number of hours in the employee's regular work shift.
 A regular work shift is considered to be eight (8), nine (9) or ten (10) hours per day for full-time employees.
 If a full-time employee is regularly scheduled to work ten (10) hours on a holiday, the employee shall be eligible for ten (10) hours of holiday pay; if a full-time employee is regularly scheduled to work nine (9) hours on a holiday, the employee shall be eligible for nine (9) hours of holiday pay; If a full-time employee is regularly scheduled to work eight (8) hours on a holiday, the employee shall be eligible for eight (8) hours of holiday pay.
-If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly. - 24.4 Holiday pay for regular part-time employees shall be paid on a pro-rated basis based on eight (8) hours times the FTE allocation. - 24.5 Any of the aforementioned holidays falling on Saturday shall be observed on the preceding Friday.
-If any of the aforementioned holidays fall on Sunday, the following Monday shall be observed as the holiday. - 24.6 Employees participating in alternate work schedules (such as 4-10's) whose work week normally includes three (3) consecutive days off will observe the holiday on the preceding work day when a holiday falls on the first day.
-If a holiday falls on either of the
+If the number of hours an employee is regularly scheduled to work is reduced, holiday pay shall be reduced accordingly. - 24.4 Holiday pay for regular part-time employees shall be paid on a pro-rated basis based on eight (8) hours times the FTE allocation. - 24.5 Holidays shall be recognized within the workweek (Sunday through Saturday) during which they fall.
+If the holiday falls on an employee's Regular Day Off (RDO), the employee will normally recognize the holiday on the immediately preceding workday unless that would cause it to fall into a different workweek (Sunday through Saturday), in which case it will normally be recognized on the workday immediately following the holiday.